DrUzair/RnD/SW_Analytics/readme.md

+# Software Analytics
-Software Analytics are processes to optimize the resource constrained exploration of large code bases for insights and prediction of defects.
+are processes to optimize the resource constrained exploration of large codebases for insights and prediction of defects.
+Product managers need to allocate limited testing resouces to preempt costly failures.
+In order to extract useful predictors from a codebase requires extensive data mining to enable predictive modeling.

-D3JS Visualization GUI of Complexity Metrics for a source code repository.
+# Visualization GUI of Complexity Metrics for a source code repository.
+- Static code attributes
+- McCabes complexity measures
+- HalStead complexity measures

+# Tools
+- D3JS
--
+- HTML, PhP, Javasctip

 using bug databases to learn defect predictors that guide inspection teams to where the code is most likely to fail and to classify changes as clean or buggy;